Troop 619 Bylaws

 Be conservation minded.

-Unit Leaders, Family Members, Chartering Organization and Scouts will see Boy Scout Troop 619 as a strong support and service provider to help them meet their goals and purposes of Boy Scouting for the surrounding community.
+Unit Leaders, Family Members, Chartering Organization and Scouts will see Scouts BSA Troop 619 as a strong support and service provider to help them meet their goals and purposes of scouting for the surrounding community.

-- Boy Scout Troop 619 will effectively serve the Scouts and Paradise Valley Community with dynamic personal service, exciting youth programs and a financial function that regularly meets pre-determined goals.
+- Scouts BSA Troop 619 will effectively serve the Scouts and the community with dynamic personal service, exciting youth programs and a financial function that regularly meets pre-determined goals.

-- To increase communication and understanding between the Troop Committee, the Charter Organization, the General Membership of Boy Scout Troop 619 and families and supporters by addressing policies and concerns of the Troop.
+- To increase communication and understanding between the Troop Committee, the Charter Organization, the General Membership of Scouts BSA Troop 619 and families and supporters by addressing policies and concerns of the Troop.

 ARTICLE 1 – PURPOSE:

-Every effort of Boy Scout Troop 619 will be directed towards developing boys from Cub Scouts into Boy Scouts; keeping in mind, that the Boy Scouts of America is an organization for the boys, with supervision and guidance by adults.
+Every effort of Scouts BSA Troop 619 will be directed towards developing youth into Scouts; keeping in mind, that the Boy Scouts of America is an organization for the Scouts, with supervision and guidance by adults.

 ARTICLE 2 – REGISTRATION AND MEMBERSHIP:

-- Section 1: The initial registration fee charged to all new members should be sufficient to cover the cost of the following: Annual registration, badges and awards for 1 year and Troop Class “B” T-shirt This cost shall be reviewed and approved annually by the Troop Committee to ensure its fairness.
+- Section 1: The initial registration fee charged to all new members should be sufficient to cover the cost of the following: Annual registration, badges and awards for 1 year.If membership begins after January 1, the dues will be prorated.
+Troop Class “B” T-shirts are available for $10.00 and are not covered in dues.
+The cost of dues shall be reviewed and approved annually by the Troop Committee to ensure its fairness and ability to meet budget needs.

-- Section 2: No boy shall be denied membership due to his lack of ability to pay the initial registration fees or provision of uniform.
+- Section 2: No youth shall be denied membership due to lack of ability to pay the initial registration fees or provision of uniform.
 Upon notification that such a situation exists, the Troop Committee will decide one or a combination of the following actions:

-- Waive all or part of the fees and have the Troop sponsor the boy and his family.
+- Have the Troop sponsor the youth and family.

-- Waive all fees and ask the Charter Organization to sponsor the boy and his family, including payment of Troop dues.
+- Request sponsorship from the Charter Organization for the youth and family, including payment of Troop dues.

 Section 3: Reverence and Religion:

-- Membership in BSA and Boy Scout Troop 619 encourages conviction to a set of spiritual beliefs, although how each family chooses to worship and practice their faith is a personal family matter.
+- Membership in BSA and Scouts BSA Troop 619 encourages conviction to a set of spiritual beliefs.
+While a Duty to God is part of each rank advancement, how each family chooses to worship and practice their faith is a personal family matter.

 - Participation in faith-based requirements for specific rank is at the sole discretion of each family.